json-schema-org/website/pages/specification/migration/_index.md

 Learn how to use our migration guides and tooling ([AlterSchema](https://alterschema.sourcemeta.com/)) to bring your work with you.

+Alterschema is a tool designed to facilitate the automatic migration and transformation of JSON schemas as specifications evolve.
+It helps simplify schema maintenance, supports backward compatibility, and streamlines schema adjustment across versions.
+[Read more about using AlterSchema](https://github.com/sourcemeta/alterschema?tab=readme-ov-file).

 ### Keywords Overview

 This table provides an overview of keyword changes and removals in JSON Schema specifications from Draft 01 to the latest draft.